Always drive and ride with your seatback upright and the lap belt snug and low across the hips.|

-Never let a passenger hold a child on his or her lap while the vehicle is moving.
+WARNING: Never let a passenger hold a child on his or her lap while your vehicle is moving.
 The passenger cannot protect the child from injury in a crash.

-All occupants of your vehicle, including the driver, should always properly wear their seatbelts, even when an airbag supplemental restraint system is provided.
-Failure to properly wear your seatbelt could seriously increase the risk of injury or death.
+WARNING: All occupants of your vehicle, including the driver, should always properly wear their safety belts, even when an airbag supplemental restraint system is provided.

-It is extremely dangerous to ride in a cargo area, inside or outside of a vehicle.
+WARNING: It is extremely dangerous to ride in a cargo area, inside or outside of a vehicle.
 In a crash, people riding in these areas are more likely to be seriously injured or killed.
-Do not allow people to ride in any area of your vehicle that is not equipped with seats and seatbelts.
-Make sure everyone in your vehicle is in a seat and properly using a seatbelt.
-Failure to follow this warning could result in serious personal injury or death.
+Do not allow people to ride in any area of your vehicle that is not equipped with seats and safety belts.
+Be sure everyone in your vehicle is in a seat and using a safety belt properly.

-In a rollover crash, an unbelted person is significantly more likely to die than a person wearing a seatbelt.
+WARNING: In a rollover crash, an unbelted person is significantly more likely to die than a person wearing a safety belt.

-Each seating position in your vehicle has a specific seatbelt assembly made up of one buckle and one tongue designed to be used as a pair.
-Use the shoulder belt on the outside shoulder only.
+WARNING: Each seating position in your vehicle has a specific safety belt assembly which is made up of one buckle and one tongue that are designed to be used as a pair.
+1) Use the shoulder belt on the outside shoulder only.
 Never wear the shoulder belt under the arm.
-Never use a single seatbelt for more than one person.
+2) Never swing the safety belt around your neck over the inside shoulder.
+3) Never use a single belt for more than one person.

-Seatbelts and seats may be hot in a vehicle that is in the sunshine.
-The hot seatbelts or seats may burn a small child.
+WARNING: Safety belts and seats can become hot in a vehicle that has been closed up in sunny weather; they could burn a small child.
 Check seat covers and buckles before you place a child anywhere near them.